kristenvaccaro/academic-job/index.md

-# Interactive Computing Seminar: Winter 2023
+# Navigating the Academic Job Market Seminar: Fall 2023

-This course provides an opportunity to meet other interactive computing researchers and get a sense of the work in human-computer interaction and interactive computing.
+This course provides an opportunity to learn about the academic job market and get feedback in a supportive environment.

 ## Schedule